-Five exit packages were agreed and severance of £65.5k was paid on termination of employment from the Council.
+One exit package was agreed £44lk was paid on termination of employment from the Council.

 29. External Audit Fees

 The Council has incurred the following costs relating to the annual audit of the Statement of Accounts and certification of grant claims.